How to Apply to Biotechnology Graduate Program

-- This is a pay-as-you-go program, lasting one academic year and always starting in the summer session.
-Summer 2014 session starts second Eight Weeks, June 9, 2014.
+- This is a pay-as-you-go program, lasting one academic year and always starting in the second summer session.

-- International students must arrive at IU-Bloomington, IN no later than June 4, 2014.
+- International students must arrive at IU-Bloomington, IN no later than a week before second summer session begins.

 Minimum entrance requirements include an undergraduate major in one of the biological sciences or in a related field (such as chemistry, physics, or mathematics).
 Applicants should have a strong background in biology or a related science, including laboratory experience.
 Undergraduate course work in chemistry, biochemistry, mathematics and and/or physical sciences is desirable.
 We require official undergraduate transcripts, three letters of recommendation, and official results of the Graduate Record Examinations.
 Three year bachelor’s degrees are not accepted.
 Prospective applicants should feel free to inquire about possible exceptions to these requirements, since a unique academic background may be an asset, and deficiencies can be made up early in the graduate program.

 - Official transcripts from all undergraduate and Master’s programs (if applicable) institutions attended should be uploaded with your online application as a PDF file.
 International applicants must uploaded transcripts, and CV (as PDF file) with your online application, then mailed to: